Hugh S. Gibson: Persistent allegations

 Other authors take a different view.
 Donald Neff, for instance, in his account of the controversy, suggests that Gibson was motivated not by any hostility against the Jews but by the need to bring peace and stability to Europe.
-He also quotes a passage from the letter that Gibson wrote to his colleagues on the day of his confrontation with Brandeis and Frankfurter that voices a suspicion that "the Zionists were trying to accomplish ‘a consciousless and cold-blooded plan to make the condition of the Jews in Poland so bad that they must turn to Zionists for relief."
-The relevant point here is not the speculation touching upon the Zionists’ ultimate motives but Gibson's stated concern for the well-being of the Polish Jews.
+He also quotes a passage from the letter that Gibson wrote to his colleagues on the day of his confrontation with Brandeis and Frankfurter that voices a suspicion that "the Zionists were trying to accomplish 'a conscienceless and cold-blooded plan to make the condition of the Jews in Poland so bad that they must turn to Zionists for relief.'"
+The relevant point here is not the speculation touching upon the Zionists' ultimate motives but Gibson's stated concern for the well-being of the Polish Jews.

 Andrzej Kapiszewski, the author of the only thorough discussion of the issue that has been published, explicitly distances himself from these allegations.
-His book includes the full text of a letter that Gibson sent to William Phillips, Assistant Secretary of State, on 6 July 1919, shortly after his meeting with Brandeis and Frankfurter in Paris.
+His book includes the full text of a letter that Gibson sent to William Phillips, Assistant Secretary of State, on July 6, 1919, shortly after his meeting with Brandeis and Frankfurter in Paris.
 He went into the situation of the Jews in some detail and stressed that the present situation could not be understood if one failed to take history into account.
 He also evoked the "poisoned inheritance of the imperial powers," the last two of which had collapsed merely six months before Gibson himself set foot in Warsaw: